Costa Concordia disaster: Evacuating a cruise ship

 Metres later we were at a meeting point with hundreds of other passengers, all wearing their bright orange life jackets.

 Soon we were ushered into lines of four.
-Men were placed at the back, with women at the front of each row.'No difference'
+Men were placed at the back, with women at the front of each row.

 An elderly man from Corsica stood beside me.
 I asked him how many times he had been on a cruise.